nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

       \FloatBarrier

-2. A :term:`Windows Explorer` window will prompt you to select a save location for the :term:`pcap.zip` file.
+2. A Windows Explorer window will prompt you to select a save location for the pcap.zip file.
 It's recommended to maintain the default save path, which is typically set to the image case folder.

    .. raw:: latex

       \FloatBarrier

    .. figure:: img/network_0011.jpg
-      :alt: Saving :term:`pcap.zip` file path
+      :alt: Saving pcap.zip file path
       :align: center
       :width: 500

-      Saving :term:`pcap.zip` file path
+      Saving pcap.zip file path

    .. raw:: latex

       \FloatBarrier

 3. The download progress will be displayed, indicating the time required to complete the download.
-This duration can vary depending on the size of the :term:`pcap.zip` file.
+This duration can vary depending on the size of the pcap.zip file.

    .. raw:: latex